 Divide the fillings into two parts.

-In this recipe, we’ll show you how to make two styles of sushi: regular sushi rolls (Maki) and the Inverted Rolls (Uramaki or Inside Out Sushi Rolls).
+In this keto friendly sushi recipe, I’ll show you how to make two styles of sushi: regular sushi rolls (Maki) and the Inverted Rolls (Uramaki or Inside Out Sushi Rolls).
 If this is too complex, simply stick to the simpler instruction for the regular rolls in the recipe box below.

-Once the rice is ready, split into two equal portions to prepare the sushi rolls.
+Once the rice is ready, split into two equal portions to prepare each sushi roll.

 Assemble Sushi Rolls (Maki)